-Maybe you can’t figure out or remember what “glomerulo” represents (answer: glomerulus – a cluster of capillaries around the end of a kidney tubule), and that’s okay because you do know that “nephr” or “nephro” always refers to kidneys and that “itis” indicates inflammation.
-You now know that you have a better chance of getting the question correct if you select the answers with symptoms that correspond to kidney inflammation.
-Even without knowing the first part of the word, you’re able to make an educated guess that is based off of the rest of word that you do know.
+Maybe you can’t figure out or remember what “glomerulo” represents (answer: glomerulus – a cluster of capillaries around the end of a kidney tubule), and that’s okay because you do know that “nephr” or “nephro” always refers to kidneys and that “itis” indicates an inflammatory disease.
+You now know that you have a better chance of answering the question correctly if you select the answers that correspond to kidney inflammation.
+Even without knowing the first part of the word, you’re able to make an educated guess based on the rest of the word.

 4. Be ready for the “select-all-that-apply” questions.
 Remember it’s, select all that apply!
 It may seem like an obvious statement, yet it’s the reason why so many struggle with those questions.
 Don’t worry about whether you’re selecting too many or too few of the available answers, instead apply each possible answer to the question as though it were a true/false statement.
 For example:

 By turning each available answer into a true/false question, you can determine that 1 and 2 do not apply because the nurse would monitor vital signs every 30-60 minutes, and notify the physician at 12 or fewer respirations per minute.